 because the goal stops being that of changing the world and becomes

-that of hitting revenue targets."
-The threat to media is not the machines.
-The threat to media is money.
-The current economic models of Old Media are not going to survive.
-Now that Google is starting to look a little more like one of them, it's a lot easier to know where to aim the gun.
+Google is starting to look a little more like one of them, it's a lot easier to know where to aim the gun.
 But I would spend more time looking at how to recapture the trust, imagination, creativity, curiosity and thirst for human connection that people want.
 The money will come back.
 And then editors can wrestle with their own bosses over how to handle increasing demands from stockholders to show growth while huge opportunities in places that don't respect the same cultural priorities beckon them with cash rewards.
-Wednesday, February 1

 February 1, 2006 03:25PM (EST)

-There was a really funny exchange between Ricky Gervais and his idiot sidekick Karl Pilkington on his podcast the other day.
+Karl Pilkington on his podcast the other day.
 They started talking about Chinese proverbs and quickly devolved the conversation into Noah's poor decision to let similar animals onto the Ark.

 This issue is everywhere.
 It's the classic Marketing 101 mistake at big car manufacturing companies where they take the concept of giving customers what they want a little too far.
 On more than one occasion Detroit has designed cars entirely by feedback from people who were asked what features they wanted in the ideal car.
 Of course, the result is always a variation on the minivan.